retrography/retrography.github.io/_posts/2015-08-05-so-one-day-orientdb-goes-to-r.markdown

 layout: post
 title: "So, one day OrientDB goes to R"
 date: 2015-08-05
-keywords: "r orientdb graphs databases statistics sna code driver"
+keywords: "r, orientdb, graphs, databases, statistics, sna, code, driver"
 ---

 Lately, I have been relying on [OrientDB](http://orientdb.com) in order to store my raw data before transferring it to the analysis software like R. OrientDB is the first multi-model database I have ever used, and has turned out to be a great choice as a pre-analysis data storage system.